lyricat/lyric.im/source/_posts/say-hello-to-linux-again-part-2.md

 I have been using several Linux distributions before, includes Ubuntu, Fedora, Gentoo and Debian.
 But I have never used ArchLinux.

 ArchLinux is a rolling release distribution.
-Some of my friends have different options for rolling release.
+Some of my friends have different opinions for rolling release.
 They think the rolling release distribution is not stable enough, and it costs a lot of time to maintain the system.

 They are right, sometimes.
 However, I prefer to experience the latest version of applications and the packages rather than the stable system.